yukta72/A03/README.md

 step 2: create a branch:

 •	Branch is a unique set of code changes with a unique name.
 Each repository can have one or more branches.

-1. Follow these steps
+  1. Follow these steps-

 •	Go to your new repository.